Yaeyama Islands: Culture

 The Yonaguni language is the indigenous language of the island of Yonaguni.
 The Yaeyama language is the indigenous language of the rest of the islands.
-Japanese is now the native language of most of the population.
+Japanese is now the primary language of most of the population.

 The Yaeyama Islands are home to the production of traditional Okinawan textiles.

 The Mushaama Festival on Hateruma Island is a harvest festival is celebrated during Obon.
 It features a parade with the local fertility god Miruku and his children (the local children), shishi (lion) dances, and staff dances.